A step towards the Alekseevskii Conjecture: The maximum principle

 \begin{lemma} There exists no $G$-invariant metric on $G/K$ whose Ricci curvature is negative in the directions tangent to the orbit $CK = C\cdot eK \subset G/K$. \end{lemma}

-\begin{remark} If $G/K$ were endowed with a metric whose Ricci curvature was negative along the orbit $C\cdot eK \subset G/K$ (as long as the orbit were non-trivial), then we'd necessarily have that $C< K$ as so the orbit would indeed be trivial for these examples.
-Further, if $G$ acted almost effectively, then $C$ must be the trivial group. \end{remark}
+\begin{remark} If $G/K$ were endowed with a metric whose Ricci curvature was negative along the orbit $C\cdot eK \subset G/K$ (as long as the orbit were non-trivial), then we'd necessarily have that $C< K$ and so the orbit would indeed be trivial for these examples.
+Notice, this proves Theorem \ref{thm: main result Gc < K} in the special case that $G$ is semi-simple.
+Further, if $G$ were acting almost effectively, then $C$ must be the trivial group. \end{remark}

 Before proving this lemma, we state a corollary which has not appeared in the literature, but is known to some experts.

 \begin{cor} Let $G/K$ be a homogeneous space where $G$ acts almost effectively.
 In directions tangent to the orbit of $Z(G)$, the center of $G$, the Ricci curvature is non-negative.
 Furthermore, if $G/K$ is endowed with a metric of negative Ricci curvature, then $Z(G)$ is discrete. \end{cor}